 Many Germans immigrated in the 1800’s and later due to war, scarcity of food or poverty.
-My ancestry is predominantly English; however we thought my mother’s great grandfather came from “Prussia.”
+My ancestry is predominantly English; however my mother’s great grandfather came from “Prussia.”
 After a little bit of research and discussion with relatives, I discovered Mittelstadt, the village he came from, is on the banks of the Neckar River in southern Germany.
-(Prussia really refers to northern Germany, but some immigration person may have assumed Prussia included Germany – a common error.)
+(Prussia more often refers to northern Germany, but some immigration person may have assumed Prussia included Germany – a common error.)
 Specifically, Mittelstadt is near the Black Forest, northeast of Freiburg and southeast of Stuttgart and Heidelburg in the province of Baden-Wurtenberg.

 I made a point of visiting while we were in the area even though I had heard that the church had burned down with all the records in the last century.
 We, husband Tom and I, discovered the church had been rebuilt and in more recent years been converted into a grade school

 Across the street was the graveyard and Tom and I browsed the headstones in search of the name Rudell ; I also looked on war memorials for ancestors of that name and queried some locals.
 Alas… no Rudells.

 I then proceeded to the Rathaus where a nice young gentleman explained their records only went back to 1875.